 The guest cast also includes Frances Pidgeon (director Lennie Mayne’s wife) as Miss Jackson, Professor Watson’s assistant at the Nunton power station.
-There’s also John Cannon as Elgin and Roy Boyd as Driscoll, who gets taken over by that ‘hand of fear’ before he gets vaporised by radiation. 😮
+There’s also John Cannon as Elgin and Roy Boyd as Driscoll, who gets taken over by ‘the hand of fear’ before he gets vaporised by radiation. 😮

 Eldrad is played by two actors here.
 There’s Judith Paris as the female form of Eldrad.
 I enjoyed Judith’s performance as female Eldrad.
 She appears elegant when the Doctor and Sarah Jane meet her.
 She can also be dangerous and requests that the Doctor and Sarah Jane take her back to Kastria.

 Stephen delivers a rich, booming performance as Eldrad in this adventure.
-I don’t think his costume and make-up are convincing as Judith Paris’ female version of Eldrad, which was disappointing.
-But Stephen Thorne can still deliver a menacing, villainous performance brilliantly despite disappointments. 🙂
+I don’t think his costume and make-up is convincing as Judith Paris’ female version of Eldrad.
+It end up being disappointing.
+But Stephen Thorne can still deliver a brilliant menacing, villainous performance despite disappointments. 🙂

 I enjoyed it when the Doctor and Sarah Jane tripped Eldrad up with the Doctor’s scarf before he fell into a deep dark abyss.
 I don’t think throwing Eldrad’s ring into the abyss after he fell in was a good idea, Doctor.
 After all, you could end up having another confrontation with Eldrad in ‘Eldrad Must Die’! 😀

 Once Sarah Jane has gone, the Doctor receives a telepathic summons from Gallifrey.
-It seems serious and the Doctor says that he can’t take Sarah Jane to Gallifrey since humans aren’t allowed.
-He sets the TARDIS for Sarah Jane’s home in South Croydon, Earth before she returns to the console room. 😐
+It seems serious and the Doctor says that he can’t take Sarah Jane to Gallifrey since humans aren’t allowed there.
+He sets the TARDIS for Sarah Jane’s home in South Croydon on Earth first before she returns to the console room. 😐

 It was quite heart-breaking when the Doctor revealed to Sarah Jane that he’d been summoned back to Gallifrey and he can’t take her with him.
 Sarah Jane becomes apologetic about her recent harsh words to him, but the Doctor is serious in that he can’t take her with him.
 It was pretty sad to see. 😦